ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Setting-up-private-network-or-local-cluster.rst

 network monitoring app.
-A fully controlled ethereum network is useful as a backend for network integration testing (core developers working on issues related to networking/blockchain synching/message propagation, etc or DAPP developers testing multi-block and multi-user scenarios).
+A fully controlled ethereum network is useful as a backend for network integration testing (core developers working on issues related to networking/blockchain synching/message propagation, etc or ÐApp developers testing multi-block and multi-user scenarios).

 We assume you are able to build ``geth`` following the `build instructions <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`__